Type-two polynomial-time and restricted lookahead: Introduction

 \end{definition} This suggests the type $\NN^\NN \times \NN \to \NN$ as the right type for running times: If $T$ is a function of this type, we say that the running time of an oracle machine $M$ is bounded by $T$ if for all oracles $\varphi:\S \rightarrow \S$ and all strings $\str a$ it holds that

-The only thing left to do is to pick out the time bounds that should be considered polynomial. \begin{definition} The set of \demph{second-order polynomials} is the smallest subset of $\NN^\NN\times\NN\to\NN$ that contains the functions $(l,n)\mapsto 0$, $(l,n)\mapsto 1$, $(l,n)\mapsto n$, is closed under point-wise addition and multiplication and such that whenever $P$ is an element, then so is $(l,n)\mapsto l(P(l,n))$. \end{definition} We may now use Kapron and Cook's characterization \cite{MR1374053} as our definition of Mehlhorn's class:
+The only thing left to do is to pick out the time bounds that should be considered polynomial. \begin{definition} The set of \demph{second-order polynomials} is the smallest subset of $\NN^\NN\times\NN\to\NN$ that contains the functions $(l,n)\mapsto 0$, $(l,n)\mapsto 1$, $(l,n)\mapsto n$, is closed under point-wise addition and multiplication and such that whenever $P$ is an element, then so is $(l,n)\mapsto l(P(l,n))$. \end{definition} Thus, by this definition each second-order polynomial can be represented by a term in a variable symbol $n$ for numbers, a symbol $l$ for a function, binary addition and multiplication.
+For instance the function defined by $P(l,n) := n \cdot l(n^2+1) \cdot l(n^5 + l(n +1)) + 1$ is a second-order polynomial.
+We may now use Kapron and Cook's characterization \cite{MR1374053} as our definition of Mehlhorn's class:

 \begin{definition} An operator $F\colon\B\to\B$ is \demph{polynomial-time compu\-table} if there is an oracle machine $M$ and a second-order polynomial $P$ such that for all oracles $\varphi$ and all strings $\str a$ it holds that